agammemnon/homebrew-tap/README.md

 # Agamemnon Homebrew Tap

-A custom Homebrew tap providing formulas and casks for Linux applications, with a focus on ASUS laptop tools, privacy-focused browsers, modern terminal emulators, and development tools.
+A custom WIP Homebrew tap providing formulas and casks for Linux applications, with a focus on vendor tools, privacy-focused browsers, modern terminal emulators, and development tools.
 Features automated CI/CD workflows for bottle building and version updates.

 ## Installation